Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 If squirrels are inside your attic, they either have to be trapped or place a one-way door over openings to allow squirrels to leave and prevent them from returning.
 A mother squirrel should not be excluded without also removing her babies.
 A professional squirrel control operator can remove these animals safely and humanely.
 Nuisance wildlife inside one’s home is an emergency.
 There is risk of disease and injury to your family and extensive damage to your property from gnawing and waste deposits.

 If you have a wildlife control problem, contact Cowleys Pest Services today.
-They are the experienced professionals to help you deal with your wildlife removal needs throughout Mercer, Ocean, Monmouth, Middlesex County, New Jersey.
+They are the experienced professionals to help you deal with your wildlife removal needs throughout Mercer, Ocean, Monmouth, Somerset, & Middlesex County, New Jersey.